kushuh/highway/README.md

 The hook takes a single required parameter, which is an async method that returns a specific result.

 Note how, outside the `APIError` type, it is completely independent of Highway.
-You could perfectly use this hook with the standard `fetch` API, or any other API client 9such as axios).
+You could perfectly use this hook with the standard `fetch` API, or any other API client (such as axios).

 ```tsx
 import { useEffect, FC } from "react";